 Howard S. Gitlow

-Dr. Gitlow is a Six Sigma Master Black Belt, a senior member of the American Society for Quality Control and a member of the American Statistical Association.
+Dr. Gitlow is a Six Sigma Master Black Belt, a fellow of the American Society for Quality, and a member of the American Statistical Association.
 He has consulted on quality, productivity, and related matters with many organizations, including several Fortune 500 companies.

-Dr. Gitlow has co-authored several books.
-These include: Quality Management: Tools and Methods for Improvement; Quality Management Systems; Total Quality Management in Action; The Deming Guide to Quality and Competitive Position; Planning for Quality, Productivity, and Competitive Position; and Stat City: Understanding Statistics Through Realistic Applications.
-He has published over 45 academic articles in the areas of quality, statistics, management, and marketing.
+Dr. Gitlow has authored or coauthored 16 books, including America’s Research Universities: The Challenges Ahead, University Press of America (2011); A Guide to Lean Six Sigma, CRC Press (2009); Design for Six Sigma for Green Belts and Champions, Prentice-Hall, (2006); Six Sigma for Green Belts and Champions, Prentice-Hall, (2004); Quality Management: Tools and Methods for Improvement, 3rd edition, Richard.
+D. Irwin (2004); Quality Management Systems, CRC Press (2000), Total Quality Management in Action, Prentice-Hall, (1994); The Deming Guide to Quality and Competitive Position, Prentice-Hall (1987); Planning for Quality, Productivity, and Competitive Position, Dow Jones-Irwin (1990); and Stat City: Understanding Statistics Through Realistic Applications, 2nd edition, Richard D. Irwin (1987).
+He has published more than 60 academic articles in the areas of quality, statistics, management, and marketing.

 David M. Levine